Metaverse-Crowdsource/Complete-Neural-Signal-Analysis/Readme.md

 <br>
 <h1 align="center">Explanation</h1>

+[Phase 2] We are currently delving deeper into the effects of the TES on the EEG data, including resonance and harmonice, as well as using quantum mechanics mathematics to understand more abstract connections between each channel.
+This is a collaboration with Pinotsis Lab, headed by Dr. Dimitris Pinotsis at City, University of London. [**Pinotsis Lab**](https://www.pinotsislab.com/ )

-The central aim of this research project is to predict the electroencephalographic (EEG) effects of transcranial electrical stimulation (tES) by integrating chaos theory, dynamical systems theory, and a neural net stack.
+[Phase 1] The central aim of this research project is to predict the electroencephalographic (EEG) effects of transcranial electrical stimulation (tES) by integrating chaos theory, dynamical systems theory, and a neural net stack.
 This is due to the importance of nonlinear dynamics in understanding brain activity.

 This research has significant potential implications for the field of brain-computer interfaces, particularly for the novel area of connecting a human brain to a biohybrid silicon/biological computer[1] through a biological neural interface[2].